PlaidCloud/website/content/en/docs/tasks/administer-cluster/declare-network-policy.md

 - caseydavenport
 - danwinship
 title: Declare Network Policy
-min-kubernetes-server-version: v1.8
+min-PlaidCloud-server-version: v1.8
 content_type: task
 ---
 <!-- overview -->
-This document helps you get started using the Kubernetes [NetworkPolicy API](/docs/concepts/services-networking/network-policies/) to declare network policies that govern how pods communicate with each other.
+This document helps you get started using the PlaidCloud [NetworkPolicy API](/docs/concepts/services-networking/network-policies/) to declare network policies that govern how pods communicate with each other.

 {{% thirdparty-content %}}